For Your Eyes Only (film): Plot

-The British information gathering vessel St Georges, which holds the Automatic Targeting Attack Communicator (ATAC), the system used by the Ministry of Defence to co-ordinate the Royal Navy's fleet of Polaris submarines, is sunk after accidentally trawling an old naval mine in the Ionian Sea.
-A marine archaeologist, Sir Timothy Havelock, is asked by the British to secretly locate the St Georges.
-However, he and his wife are murdered by a Cuban hitman, Hector Gonzales.
-His daughter, Melina Havelock, witnesses the murder and vows revenge.
+The British information-gathering vessel St Georges, which holds the Automatic Targeting Attack Communicator (ATAC), the system used by the Ministry of Defence to co-ordinate the Royal Navy's fleet of Polaris submarines, is sunk after accidentally trawling an old naval mine in the Ionian Sea.
+The British ask marine archaeologist Sir Timothy Havelock to secretly locate the St Georges.
+However, he and his wife are then murdered on their yacht (Triana) by Cuban hitman Hector Gonzales.
+Havelock's daughter Melina witnesses the murders, and vows revenge.

-The head of the KGB, General Gogol, has also learned of the fate of the St Georges and already notified his contact in Greece.
-MI6 agent James Bond is ordered by the Minister of Defence, Sir Frederick Gray, and MI6 Chief of Staff Bill Tanner to retrieve the ATAC before the Soviets since the transmitter could order attacks by the submarines' Polaris ballistic missiles.
-Bond goes to Spain to find out who hired Gonzales.
+The head of the KGB, General Gogol, also has learned of the fate of the St Georges and has notified his contact in Greece.
+MI6 agent James Bond is ordered by the Minister of Defence, Sir Frederick Gray, and MI6 Chief of Staff Bill Tanner to retrieve the ATAC before the Soviets do so, for the transmitter could order attacks by the submarines' Polaris ballistic missiles.
+Bond goes to Spain to learn who hired Gonzales.

-While spying on Gonzales's villa, Bond is captured by his men, but escapes as Gonzales is killed by a crossbow bolt.
-Outside, he finds the assassin was Melina and the two escape.
-With the help of Bond, Q uses computerised technology to identify the man Bond saw paying off Gonzales as Emile Leopold Locque, and then goes to Locque's possible base in Cortina, Italy.
-There Bond meets his contact, Luigi Ferrara, and a well-connected Greek businessman and intelligence informant, Aris Kristatos, who tells Bond that Locque is employed by Milos Columbo, known as "the Dove" in the Greek underworld, Kristatos's former resistance partner during the Second World War.
+While spying on Gonzales's villa, Bond is captured by his men, but escapes as a crossbow bolt kills Gonzales.
+The assassin was Melina, who escapes with Bond.
+Aided by Bond, Q uses computerised technology to identify the man Bond saw paying off Gonzales as Emile Leopold Locque and goes to Locque's possible base in Cortina, Italy.
+There, Bond meets his contact, Luigi Ferrara, and a well-connected Greek business magnate and intelligence informant, Aris Kristatos, who reveals that Locque is employed by Milos Columbo, known as "the Dove" in the Greek underworld, Kristatos's former resistance partner during the Second World War.
 After Bond goes with Kristatos's protégée, figure skater Bibi Dahl, to a biathlon course, a group of three men, which includes East German biathlete Eric Kriegler, chases Bond, trying to kill him.
-Bond escapes and then goes with Ferrara to bid Bibi farewell in an ice rink, where he fends off another attempt on his life by men in ice hockey gear.
+Bond escapes and goes with Ferrara to bid Bibi farewell in an ice rink, where he fends off another attempt on his life by three men in ice hockey gear.
 Ferrara is killed in Bond's car, with a dove pin in his hand.
 Bond then travels to Corfu in pursuit of Columbo.